Workplace Violence Prevention Policy

 5. Any employee or representative of employees who believes that a serious violation of a workplace violence protection program exists or that an imminent danger exists shall bring such matter to the attention of the supervisor and University Police immediately and follow-up with a written notice to them.
 If, following a written notice, the matter has not been resolved and the employee or representative still believes that a violation of a workplace violence prevention program remains, or that an imminent danger exists, the employee or representative should contact the Chief of University Police.

-1. Each dean, department chairperson, director, administrator, or other person with supervisory responsibility (hereinafter “supervisor”) is responsible within his/her area to implement this policy.
+1. Each dean, department chairperson, director, administrator, or other person with supervisory responsibility (hereinafter “supervisor”) is responsible within their area to implement this policy.

 2. Supervisors are required to contact University Police immediately in the event of imminent or actual violence involving weapons or potential physical injuries.

-3. Supervisors must report to University Police immediately any complaint of workplace violence made to him/her and any other incidents of workplace violence of that he/she becomes aware of or reasonably believes to exist.
+3. Supervisors must report to University Police immediately any complaint of workplace violence made to them and any other incidents of workplace violence of that they become aware of or reasonably believes to exist.

 4. Supervisors are also expected to inform their immediate supervisor promptly about any complaints, acts, or threats of violence even if the situation has been addressed and resolved.
 After having reported such complaint or incident to University Police and immediate supervisor, the supervisor should keep it confidential and disclose it only as necessary during the investigation process and/or subsequent proceedings.